Shannon Fauver for District Court Judge

 When I began my career, I had two small children and developed a law practice that allowed me to have a family and carry out my goals as an attorney.
 I understand the pressures of life with which people must deal.

 Improving the legal system was a strong motivator for me to attend law school.
 I wanted to help provide legal care to many of those who do not have a strong voice in our judicial system because of race, gender, national origin, social status, lifestyle, or financial capabilities.
 All Americans deserve access to a fair and impartial legal system.

 I gained insight during the time that I served in the Peace Corps.
 That experience spotlighted inequities and the needs in other societies which were not being satisfied.
 With that, I am intrinsically motivated to improve the delivery of legal services to all people.

 The desire and passion to meet the needs of all people is a driver for my career and will continue as a member of the judiciary.

 Why I am Running

-“Louisville needs judges that will see the person as an individual and treat them as the same … As a Judge I will look at every case, and every person, in front of me as an individual and will not make decisions on things like bond based on one financial situation.”
+“Louisville needs judges that will see the person as an individual and treat them fairly within the bounds of the law … As a Judge, I pledge that I will look at every case, and every person in front of me as an individual and will not make decisions on things like bonds based on one financial situation.”